-A 12-year-old's take: "It was annoying with all the dolls, and the song just kept playing over and over."
-An 8-year-old: "It was so pretty with all the fancy costumes and lights in the sky, and nothing was scary."
+A 13-year-old's take: "It was annoying - the dolls were silly and the song just kept playing over and over . . . it was annoying."
+A 9-year-old: "It was so pretty with all the fancy costumes and lights in the sky, and nothing was scary."
 Either way, it's a cool place to rest for a while if you need a break from the summer heat.